CardHeroAU/SuperCalculator/docs/FAQs.md

-# What is Salary Sacrifice?

 # Why would you sacrifice you salary for Superannuation?

-Salary Sacrifice means setting aside some pre-tax money, and taking home less money.

 This means instead of taking 100% of the salary (and possibly spend them all), receive 80% of salary right now (and happily spent it) and the other 20% is paid automatically into your superanuation.